 How do you decorate your home for Valentine’s Day?
 You don’t have to go big.
-Go small with some ideas for making Valentine vignettes to spread around your rooms.
+Go small with these easy ideas for making Valentine’s Day vignettes to spread around your rooms.

 I love creating vignettes for areas of our home, especially those areas that are already natural focal points.
-The iconic Valentine colors of red and pink are your starting point.
-After that, anything can be used to make a Valentine vignette.
+The iconic Valentine’s colors of red and pink are your starting point.
+After that, anything can be used to make a Valentine’s Day vignette.

-Already have Valentine decorations at home?
-Then, use them to make a Valentine vignette that will be fun, whimsical or romantic.
+Already have Valentine’s decorations at home?
+Then use them to make easy Valentine’s Day vignettes that will be fun, whimsical, or romantic.

 I grabbed onto this idea as soon as I saw it.
 My only problem?
-I only had one cloche and it is too small to use for a Valentine vignette.
+I only had one cloche, which was too small to use for a Valentine’s Day vignette.

 Don’t have a cloche?
 No problem.
 You can use any jar, glass or vase.
 Or several.
 You can mix and match.